KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Abandoned.
 Repo has been archived at 2023-10-16.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+3. No image found.
-3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+9. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-9. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+10. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [mmm-nest-cameras by michael5r](https://github.com/michael5r/mmm-nest-cameras)